implict/ofSiteKR/_documentation/math/ofVec3f.markdown

 _version_deprecated: _
 _summary: _
 _constant: False_
-_static: no_
+_static: False_
 _visible: True_
 _advanced: False_
 -->

+_inlined_description: _

 _description: _

-Return a new `ofVec3f` that is the result of rotating this vector by `angle` degrees around the given axis.
+Return a new 'ofVec3f' that is the result of rotating this vector by 'angle' degrees around the given axis.

 ~~~~{.cpp}
 ofVec3f v1(1, 0, 0);